 Public display FAQs

-The Human Tissue Act 2004 (HT Act) does not define public display, but the HTA considers public display to be An exhibition or display in which the body of a person, or relevant material which has come from the body of a person, is used for the purpose of being exposed to view by the public.
+The Human Tissue Act 2004 (HT Act) does not define public display, but the HTA considers public display to be an exhibition or display in which the body of a person, or relevant material which has come from the body of a person, is used for the purpose of being exposed to view by the public.

 Relevant material is defined in the HT Act as material other than gametes, which consists of, or includes, human cells.
 The definition of relevant material covers bodies, body parts, tissues and cells.
 Relevant material includes human material which is preserved or treated in any way, but does not include embryos outside the human body, or hair and nail from the body of a living person.
 The legislative requirements of the HT Act do not apply to bodies or relevant material if more than 100 years have elapsed since the date of the person’s death.

 The HTA’s code of practice on Public display gives examples of scenarios that are and are not considered to be public display.